uccser/cs-field-guide/text/en/chapters/data-representation.md

 ## Computers Representing Text

 There are several different ways in which computers use bits to store text.
+In this section, we will look at several of them and then look at the pros and cons of each representation.

 ### ASCII